 Mexican Cheeses for Queso Dip

 Authentic Mexican Queso Dip is made with real Mexican cheese.
 Although there are a few varieties of cheeses that can be used to make Queso Dip, I alternate using asadero cheese and quesadilla cheese.
 This cheese comes packaged in a round circle.
 Asadero Cheese is an excellent melting cheese with a creamy-smooth, velvety texture.
 It’s also the cheese that authentic Mexican restaurants use to make their dip.
-Cacique brand cheese carries a lot of Mexican cheese varieties and I can usually find them by the specialty cheeses.
+Cacique brand cheese carries a lot of Mexican cheese varieties, and I can usually find them by the specialty cheeses.

 APPROVED CHEESES TO USE FOR QUESO